 - Aerial Photography Tools include our AP Flights catalog, lists of frequently requested photos for Northern and Southern California, and a variety of finding aids that will help you to identify photographs to help you with your work.
 All imagery is available for inspection here in MIL, but appointments are required for detailed research.
 This service is free to UCSB researchers and students.
 Various fees may apply to community users.

-- The Aerial Imagery Research Services offers research services that allow us to do the work for you and deliver the results electronically.
+- The Aerial Imagery Research Services offers research services to community users that allow us to do the work for you and deliver the results electronically.

 - Frequently Requested Aerial Photographs